sakolock/react-coding-challenge/README.md

 6. A user should be able to start and stop incoming messages.
 By default the messages should be running and displaying on the grid.
 The start/stop button should update depending on the state of the feed.
 7. A user should see a count of specific messages in each column
 8. Use material-ui components and JSS styles.
 9. Test your application to the degree that you feel comfortable with.
 No specific testing frameworks are required.
+We have left a failing test for a breadcrumb.

 *** Applicants are provided this challenge with no expectation on deadline.
 Please take the time you need to complete the challenge to the best of your ability. ***